redhat-developer/odo/docs/website/docs/user-guides/advanced/air-gap-environment.md

 To execute the application in the cluster, `odo` first deploys a Pod into this cluster, based on a container image defined in the Devfile.
 This container image will be pulled by the cluster to instantiate the pod.

 Then, the source files will be synchronized into the container and the application will be built from inside the container.
-Depending on the language and/or framework used for your application, the build may need to access a dependency registry (NPM registry, Maven registry, etc).
+Depending on the language and/or framework used for your application, the build may need to access a dependency registry (NPM registry, Maven repository, etc).

 ### Pulling the container image